pattisoj/leetcode-solutions/README.md

 <a name="readme-top"></a>

-# My LeetCode solutions
+# My LeetCode Solutions

 This repository was created as a place to store all of my LeetCode solutions on GitHub.
-I hope that if people come across this repository or maybe get stuck on some problems I have completed that they may find help here.
+I hope that if people come across this repository, or maybe get stuck on some problems I have completed, that they may find help here.
 With that in mind, this repository hasn't been designed to be a tutorial repository so may not be the most user friendly.
 However, I hope it helps!

 This repository was created thanks to the [leetcode-sync](https://github.com/joshcai/leetcode-sync) workflow.
-Check out their repository to find out how to set up your own.
-Happy coding :)
+Check out their repository to find out how to set up your own and as always happy coding!

 ## Contact